What She Can Do

 He sighed and started the sentence again.

-"I'm not commanding you, just please, come with me.
-But I can't even ask that.
+“I'm not commanding you, just asking you to come with me.
+But I can’t even ask that.
 The world is dangerous, not a place for young ladies.
 If you decide to stay here, I understand.
 Lady Aghata is pleasant company, her house is safe, her bed is soft.
-I wouldn't ask you to leave all this behind for the dust of the road, the hard stone beds, swords, and fire."
+I wouldn’t ask you to leave all this behind for the dust of the road, the hard stone beds, swords, and fire.”

 “Then don’t ask!”
 She was carefully selecting jars, wrapping them with such delicate movements that Lady Aghata would have envied her.
 “I’ve already made my decision.
 I’m going with you.
 Not for the stone, not for the fire, not for the danger.”
 Her shimmering eyes meeting his.